andymeneely/project-timber-wolf/rules/RULES.md

 The event cards are in the order specified by the scenario in a single pile, face-up.
 The lowest number should be on top.
 At any time you are welcome (encouraged!) to look ahead at potential upcoming events.

 Every time you "Raise ⚠", remove the topmost card and discard it for the rest of the heist.
-At any time, the top-most Event in the deck is the Active Event.
+The top-most Event in the deck is the Active Event.

 Some cards are marked Special Event.
 These do _not_ count as Alerts.
 When a Special Event card is the top-most card, immediately set it aside and continue dealing Event cards.
 You will be doing the Special Event in addition to an Event.